markans/python-test-panel/README.md

 2. **Enter Phone Numbers**
    - Input phone numbers in the text area (one per line)
    - Format: Include country code (e.g., +1234567890)
+   - Optional: Add annotations after the number (e.g., `907086197000 - connected`)—only the digits are used for testing

 3. **Start Testing**
    - Click "Start Test" button